Sources of Funding

 Applications for research funds should include a completed application (below), which should be submitted with the budget form and budget justification required of all students enrolled in 500 or 700 projects in the Biology Department.
 The Beck Funds will support the same costs as Biology Department funds; details are provided on the Biology Department website.
 A maximum of $500 will be awarded annually to each applicant.
 Applications are due at the same time as 500/700 budgets.
 The application can be downloaded by clicking on the following link: Beck Research Funds Application

-Note that Beck funds are also available to support summer research projects-- see the Beck fellowship page under "Student & Faculty Research".
+Note that Beck funds are also available to support summer research projects-- see the Beck Botanical Research Funds & Fellowship page (under "Student & Faculty Research") for more information.

 Biology Department Funding